 A fair share contribution to reduce global greenhouse gas emissions compatible with the Paris Agreement would require Norway to go further than its domestic target, and provide substantial support for emission reductions to developing countries on top of its domestic reductions.

-This strengthened target would be aligned with a 1.5°C compatible pathway which would require an emissions reduction of 92% below 1990 levels (excl.
-LULUCF) by 2050.
-Norway will need to balance its remaining emissions to reach net zero GHG by 2050.
+Norway’s current 2050 target is to become a ‘low carbon society’, which the government has quantified as an 80-95% reduction in GHG emissions below 1990 levels.
+The government has announced its plans to amend the Climate Change Act to include a stronger 90-95% target, however this has not yet been approved by parliament.
+This would be aligned with a 1.5°C compatible pathway which would require remaining emissions levels of 93% below 1990 levels (excl.
+LULUCF) by 2050.18 Norway will need to balance its remaining emissions to reach net-zero GHG by 2050.

 - Norway’s electricity generation comes predominately from hydropower, which constituted 90% of total generation in 2020, with a further 8.5% generated by wind power and less than 2% coming from fossil fuel generation.1,7